-Contextualization of knowledge refers to the effort to teach critical thinking skills in which students learn to reflect on the social, cultural and disciplinary context in which knowledge is created.
-It involves the expansion of the curriculum to include the voices of scholars from non-western backgrounds, racial/ethnic/gender/sexual minorities and diverse case studies/'wicked-problems'.
-Inclusive education is only possible when we include diversity of thought into our curriculum and have the courage to question established forms of knowledge.
+Contextualization of knowledge refers to the efforts to teach critical thinking skills in which students learn to reflect on the social, cultural, and disciplinary context in which knowledge is created.
+It involves the expansion of the curriculum to include the voices of scholars from non-western backgrounds, racial/ethnic/gender/sexual minorities, and diverse case studies.
+Inclusive education is only possible when we include a diversity of thought in our curriculum and have the courage to question established forms of knowledge.
 Contextualizing knowledge also involves re-examining testing and evaluation with the consideration of equity.

 Literature Reflection Tool